The language used in the Party Wall Act is hard to understand. This Party Wall Glossary is intended to help with some of the main terms.

 For information on how the Party Wall Act affects you as a Building Owner, see our Party Wall Fact Sheet.

 You can also find further information in our Party Wall FAQs.
 This has been compiled this from questions we are often asked about the Act.

 You can also find guidance on choosing a Party Wall Surveyor in our recent news article.

 There is some further information in the government’s explanatory booklet on the Party Wall process.

 For more advice on this Party Wall Glossary and how the Act affects your property please give us a call.

-If you have received a Party Wall Notice from a neighbour planning works and would like some advice as to how to respond from one of our Surveyors, please call our Enquiry line on 020 4534 3135
+For advice direct from one of our Surveyors, please call our Enquiry line on 020 4534 3135.

 If you are planning work that is covered by the Act, or if you have received notice of work from a neighbour and want advice on how best to protect your property please contact: